Recent human evolution: Upper Paleolithic, or the Late Stone Age (50,000 to 12,000 years ago)

 Physiological or phenotypical changes have been traced to Upper Paleolithic mutations, such as the East Asian variant of the EDAR gene, dated to about 35,000 years ago in Southern or Central China.
 Traits affected by the mutation are sweat glands, teeth, hair thickness and breast tissue.
 While Africans and Europeans carry the ancestral version of the gene, most East Asians have the mutated version.
 By testing the gene on mice, Yana G. Kamberov and Pardis C. Sabeti and their colleagues at the Broad Institute found that the mutated version brings thicker hair shafts, more sweat glands, and less breast tissue.
 East Asian women are known for having comparatively small breasts and East Asians in general tend to have thick hair.
 The research team calculated that this gene originated in Southern China, which was warm and humid, meaning having more sweat glands would be advantageous to the hunter-gatherers who lived there.
+A subsequent study from 2021, based on ancient DNA samples, has suggested that the derived variant became dominant among "Ancient Northern East Asians" shortly after the Last Glacial Maximum in Northeast Asia, around 19,000 years ago.
+Ancient remains from Northern East Asia, such as the Tianyuan Man (40,000 years old) and the AR33K (33,000 years old) specimen lacked the derived EDAR allele, while ancient East Asian remains after the LGM carry the derived EDAR allele.
+The frequency of 370A is most highly elevated in North Asian and East Asian populations.